wikimedia/mediawiki-selenium/README.md

 ### Step 4

-Tag the commit, for example:

-    $ git fetch --tags
-    $ git log --oneline --decorate
-    123abcd (HEAD, origin/master, origin/HEAD, master, T108873) Release minor version 1.5.1
-    ...
-    $ git tag 1.5.1 123abcd
-    $ git push --tags

-### Step 5

-Build the gem, for example:

-    $ gem build mediawiki_selenium.gemspec
-    Successfully built RubyGem
-    Name: mediawiki_selenium
-    Version: 1.5.1
-    File: mediawiki_selenium-1.5.1.gem

-The above gem assumes you have working Ruby and RubyGems.

-### Step 6

-Push the gem to RubyGems.org, for example:

-    $ gem push mediawiki_selenium-1.5.1.gem
-    ...

-The last step assumes you have RubyGems.org account and are owner of the gem at the site.
+This assumes you have working Ruby, RubyGems, RubyGems.org account and are an owner of the gem at the site.

+Release the gem:

+    $ bundle exec rake release
+    mediawiki_selenium 1.6.3 built to pkg/mediawiki_selenium-1.6.3.gem.
+    Tagged v1.6.3.
+    Pushed git commits and tags.
+    Pushed mediawiki_selenium 1.6.3 to rubygems.org.

 ### Step 7